jasandoval1/windev_training/io-subsystem/tracking-irps/README.md

 			Args: 00000000 00000000 0x80002003 00000000
 ```

 The first is a new IRP that is performing the same operation as the one we saw before - reading from the console driver device.
-The second IRP in the list, however, appears to match our expectations perfectly; it is a device IO control (`IRP_MJ_DEVICE_CONTROL`) requets that is being handled by the support driver (`\Driver\IrpTrackerDriver`).
+The second IRP in the list, however, appears to match our expectations perfectly; it is a device IO control (`IRP_MJ_DEVICE_CONTROL`) request that is being handled by the support driver (`\Driver\IrpTrackerDriver`).
 The corresponding source in the client application that made this request is as follows:

 ```
 ::DeviceIoControl(